aneoconsulting/ArmoniK.Infra/container-registry/gcp/artifactory/README.md

 This module creates an artifact registry of docker images with these possibilities :

 Enable or disable mutability
+Add some rights for a list of users
 <!-- Enable or disable the force delete -->
 <!-- Choose the encryption type -->
 <!-- Set a lifecycle policy -->